General Hospital for the Insane is a partly abandoned psychiatric institution that treats people with mental illness.

 Occupational therapy was expanded under Page.
 1 The Annex Shop and the Main Cottage Shop produced a variety of wares that were for sale.
 The farm was also expanded, and a greenhouse was built.
 By 1900, over $21,000 worth of produce was grown on a yearly basis.

 In 1896, a pathology laboratory was established to research the microbiological causes of mental illness.
 1 Additionally, somatic therapy was introduced that included the use of drugs and hydrotherapy.
 A training school for nurses and attendants was also formed in 1896 to bring about consistency in care.

-Dr Henry Noble, who was appointed superintendent in 1901, continued on many of the same initiatives as his predecessor.
-1 The nursing school was reorganised in 1904 to include a two-year course.
+Dr. Henry Noble, who was appointed superintendent in 1901, continued on many of the same initiatives as his predecessor.
+1 The nursing school was reorganized in 1904 to include a two-year course.
 The school itself was also moved into the Smith Home, which was built in 1910-11.

-While the physical facilities of the campus grew in the 1940’s and 1950’s, few new buildings were erected in the years following.
-Deinstitutionalization, the process of replacing long-term psychiatric hospitals with community mental health services, began in the 1960’s.
-The movement towards deinstitutionalisation was born out of a socio-political movement for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
+While the physical facilities of the campus grew in the 1940s and 1950s, few new buildings were erected in the years following.
+Deinstitutionalization, the process of replacing long-term psychiatric hospitals with community mental health services, began in the 1960s.
+The movement towards deinstitutionalization was born out of a socio-political movement for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
 2

-CVH’s resident population was gradually reduced by releasing stabilised patients, shortening inpatient stays and reducing admission and readmission rates.
-Programs were implemented to mitigate reinforcement of dependency, hopelessness and other maladaptive behaviours.
+CVH’s resident population was gradually reduced by releasing stabilized patients, shortening inpatient stays, and reducing admission and readmission rates.
+Programs were implemented to mitigate the reinforcement of dependency, hopelessness, and other maladaptive behaviors.